 - General Education Requirements.
 (To include a minimum of three hours of mathematics with a grade of "C-" or better, and English 1310 and 1320 with a grade of "C-" or better.) - The Business Core Course Requirement.
-(No grade of less than "C" is acceptable in the business core requirements.) - An area of concentration within the business field.
-(No grade of less than "C" is acceptable in the area of concentration.
-No course may be counted in both the area of concentration and the Business Core Course Requirement.) - 4.
+(No grade of less than "C" is acceptable in the business core requirements.) - A major within the business field.
+(No grade of less than "C" is acceptable in the major.) - 4.
 Sufficient hours of electives to meet all University requirements.

 In addition to the BBA the student may choose an honors curriculum.
-Admission requires completion of 60 hours of college credit and of a GPA of at least 3.5 in ACCT 2310; ECON 2310, 2320; and BA 1310, with a GPA of 3.25 in all other college work.
-Students must complete seven hours of honors courses in Business, including BA 4X96\ (Honors Tutorial) and BA 4X97\ (Honors Thesis).
-Departmental honors will be obtained in the student's area of business concentration.
+Admission requires completion of 60 hours of college credit and a GPA of at least 3.5 in ACCT 2310; ECON 2310, 2320; and BA 1310, with a GPA of 3.25 in all other college work.
+Students must complete seven hours of honors courses in Business, including BA 4X96 (Honors Tutorial) and BA 4X97 (Honors Thesis).
+Departmental honors will be obtained in the student's major.